 Graduate students

-We are open to hosting rotation students for students already enrolled at MIT, and we hope to add to our team this coming year (2024-25).
+Prospective MIT students: We are open to hosting rotation students for students already enrolled at MIT.
 Graduate students not currently enrolled in a PhD program should apply to one of the many relevant PhD programs at MIT, which include Computational and Systems Biology, Microbiology, and Health Sciences and Technology.
 We can also accept students from Harvard’s Biophysics PhD program.
-Prospective students interested in MIT’s Civil and Environmental Engineering (Ecology and Evolution track) PhD program should contact me after submitting their application materials; please note that this program does not offer rotations.

-I do not interact with graduate students before the formal application process, out of a desire to impart more fairness to the system.
+Advice for applicants: I do not interact with graduate students before the formal application process, out of a desire to impart more fairness to the system.
 In lieu of this, please accept these tips for applying to PhD programs: Recommendation letters and your personal statement are very important.
 For recommendation letters, pick the most credentialed individuals you know who can also speak in specifics about your accomplishments and potential.
 Start thinking about your personal statement early, and focus on what scientific concepts get you excited.
 The Microbiology PhD program has more funds for international students than the CSB PhD program, and is a great choice even for those primarily interested in computational microbiology.

 Undergraduates (UROPs)

 We have a variety of projects available for undergraduate research experiences at MIT, including experimental, computational, and combo experimental/computational projects.
 Favor will be given to applicants who are interested in spending multiple years in the lab, though we often have computational projects available for shorter time commitments.
-Please attach a CV and undergraduate transcript when getting in touch.
+Please attach a CV/resume and undergraduate transcript when getting in touch.